davidmarsoni/llog/README.md

 First, build the image locally and make sure that docker is installed and running.

+Then, run the following command to build the image locally:

 ```bash
 docker build -t gcr.io/your-project-id/flask-app .
 ```

 ### Configure the Docker credential

-Configure Docker to use the gcloud command-line tool as a credential helper
+To push the image to Google Container Registry, you need to configure Docker to use the Google Cloud credentials.

+To do this, run the following command:

 ```bash
 gcloud auth configure-docker